vian0nguyen/Sk8rFools-game/README.md

 # Dev Diary

+ ### 22/08/17 (an hr later)

+ stefan sat with me and made sure my code logic made sense and we made a cool down script to make sure the player wasnt doing double taps on accident

  ### 22/08/17

  for the last few days i;ve been coming back to this project which is so exciting to be motivated again to work in it. problem solving in unity can be a pain in the ass but it really is so gratifying.